A, B, C … D and E.

 The CDC recommends that all children between the ages of 12 months and 23 months get vaccinated for hepatitis A, as well as any infants 6 to 11 months old who are traveling internationally.
 If you have children 2 to 18 years of age who have not been vaccinated, they too should be vaccinated.

 For hepatitis B, the CDC recommends all babies be vaccinated with the first dose given as newborns.
-However, all children younger than 19 years of age who have not yet gotten the vaccine should be vaccinated.
+However, all children younger than 19 years of age who have not yet gotten the hepatitis B vaccine should be vaccinated.

 “In addition to getting vaccinated, practicing good hygiene is very important to preventing hepatitis A. For example, be sure to wash your hands after using the restroom.” said Dr. Nevah.
-“In addition, hepatitis B and C can be transmitted by sex or sharing needles, razors, or toothbrushes with someone who has the disease.”
+“In addition, hepatitis B and C can be transmitted by sex or sharing needles, razors, or toothbrushes with an infected person who has the disease.”

 To learn more about your risk for viral hepatitis, talk to your health care provider or visit bannerhealth.com to find a provider near you.